saniya-raj/Personal-Portfolio/replit.md

 ## Overview

-This is a modern, responsive portfolio website built for Alex Johnson, a full-stack developer and UI/UX designer.
+This is a modern, responsive portfolio website built for Saniya Raj, a data scientist and data analyst.
 The application showcases professional experience, skills, projects, and provides a contact form for potential clients or employers to reach out.

 ## System Architecture